sahbahgonzalez/DonkeyKong-Project-COP-3003/README.md

 - Scoring system

 > All documentation and issue reports should be submitted in English.
+> Note: The code is compiled with `-Wall -Wextra -Wpedantic` to catch common issues and enforce safer coding practices.

 ## Bug Reports
 Please report any bugs or issues via our GitHub Issue Tracker: